 The longstanding traditions and folklore that surround Groundhog Day in Punxsutawney, Pa., have made it one of the nation’s most quirky and family-friendly celebrations.
-This former coal mining town provides visitors with the perfect setting for the famous weather forecast, while offering many fun attractions for the entire family both in and around town any time of year.
-So whether Phil has decided on six more weeks of winter or an early spring, be sure to explore all that Punxsutawney and the Pennsylvania Wilds region has to offer.
+This former coal mining town provides visitors with the perfect setting for the famous weather forecast, while offering fun attractions for the entire family both in and around town any time of year.
+So, whether Phil has decided on six more weeks of winter or an early spring, be sure to explore all that Punxsutawney and the Pennsylvania Wilds region has to offer.

-The Groundhog Club Headquarters
+The Groundhog Club Headquarters and Groundhog Visitor Center

 The Gobbler’s Knob Trail